IT-WIBRC/eslint-config-epsvue/README.md

 > [!WARNING]
 > Make sure you upgrade to at least `Node.js v18.18.0` when using `ESLint v9.0.0`.
 One important thing to double check is the Node.js version supported by your editor when using ESLint via editor integrations.
 If you are unable to upgrade, we recommend continuing to use ESLint v8.56.0 until you are able to upgrade Node.js.
 You can read it on the [eslint's official documentation](https://eslint.org/docs/latest/use/migrate-to-9.0.0#drop-old-node)

+>[!NOTE]
+>The current version doesn't support the legacy .eslintrc* configuration format.
+If ?you want to use this format, feel free to install this version [v1.0.4](https://www.npmjs.com/package/eslint-config-epsvue/v/1.0.4)

 And you need to note that: